-While promising, these approaches operate solely at the attention logit level, modifying the $\mathbf{Q}\mathbf{K}^\top$ scores through post hoc transformations.
+RoPE \cite{rope} has been the \emph{de facto} position encoding scheme in large language models.
+However, RoPE's static nature makes it unsuitable for dynamically adapting to long sequences, motivating works on RoPE length extension \cite[\textit{inter alia}]{peng2023yarnefficientcontextwindow,chen2023extendingcontextwindowlarge,liu2024scalinglawsropebasedextrapolation}.
+Yet, these methods remain within the RoPE framework and can only mitigate rather solve its limitations.
+An alternative line of work focuses on \emph{data-dependent} position encoding.
+While promising, these approaches operate solely at the attention logit level, modifying the $\mathbf{Q}\mathbf{K}^\top$ scores through post hoc transformations \cite{zheng2024dape,fox,zheng2024dapev2processattention,cope,selective_attention,stick-breaking,csords2022the}.
 However, the dot-product structure is fundamentally limited in its ability to represent more intricate dependencies~\cite{fagnou_chain_2024,ape}, motivating work on \emph{algebraic position encodings} \cite{ape}, where relative positions are encoded via cumulative matrix products.
 While conceptually similar to our approach, APE focuses exclusively on data-\emph{independent} orthogonal (and thus invertible) matrices that are simultaneously diagonalizable~\cite{qin2023linearized}, and thus inherently limited in expressivity~\cite{cirone2024theoretical,merrill_illusion_2024,terzic2025sdssm}.
 In contrast, our proposed PaTH method addresses this limitation by using \emph{data-dependent} cumulative Householder-like products, which are non-invertible, non-commutative, and not simultaneously diagonalizable, leading to more expressive transformations of the unnormalized attention logits.
 Moreover, PaTH is compatible with other attention variants, such as FoX, providing a principled and extensible framework for positional encoding.